-Geraldine was a Director of The Scott Trust, which owns the Guardian, for 11 years from 2002 to 2013, and is currently a Director of The Guardian Foundation and a trustee of English Pen, the writers' organisation.
+Geraldine was a Director of the Scott Trust which owns The Guardian for 11 years from 2002 to 2013 and is currently a Director of The Guardian Foundation, and was a trustee of English Pen, the writers' organisation, until December 2017.

 John Athanasiou is Director of People at HarperCollins Publishers.
 Reporting to the UK CEO, John is responsible for devising and driving the People strategy with the Exec team.
 This includes all parts of HR including: Organisational Development, Talent Management, Learning and Development, Resourcing Strategy, Compensation and Benefits, Employee Relations, Industrial Relations, HRIS systems etc.